 Scholarly reference managers

 If you make use of shared online reference managers, make sure your paper is included.
-You may also wish to include your paper on scholarly communities such as Mendeley, ResearchGate, academia.edu and citeulike.
-Since all papers published in JSI are Open Access, you are able to upload the final publisher-produced PDF as well as pre- and post-prints.
+You may also wish to include your paper in scholarly communities such as Mendeley, ResearchGate, academia.edu and CiteULike.
+Since all papers published in JSI are Open Access, you are able to upload the final publisher-produced PDF as well as pre-and post-prints.
 However, to enable us to provide the most accurate usage counts, we suggest that you only provide a link (using the DOI) to your paper on the JSI website, where anyone can download it in any case.

 Your university, institution or even your research funder might be interested to produce a Press Release about your paper.
 Of course, this will not apply every time, but if your paper has particular novelty or wide interest, it is worth asking!